apache/trafficcontrol/traffic_ops/testing/compare/README.md

--f, --file=value           File listing routes to test (will read from stdin if not given) -h, --help                 Print usage information and exit -r, --results\_path=value  Directory where results will be written -s, --snapshot             Perform comparison of all CDN's snapshotted CRConfigs -V, --version              Print version information and exit
+-f, --file=value           File listing routes to test (will read from stdin if not given) -h, --help                 Print usage information and exit -r, --results\_path=value  Directory where results will be written -V, --version              Print version information and exit

 The typical way to use `compare` is to first specify some environment variables: